tomatenmark/famkidmem-backend/README.md

-# FamKidMem
+# FamKidMem (Family Moments)
-WebApp and Tools to share Videos online, but securely encrypted.
-One Admin/Editor, Many Users/Whatchers.
+'Selbstgedrehte Videos'

 # Backend
 This repository contains the sources for the FamKidMem Web-backend.\